How to USE a Color Gamp

 5 Red Purple

 Then we looked at the individual squares on the gamp to decide which colors we liked as they interacted in the woven cloth.
-We settled on 10 Red and 5 Red Purple as our main warp colors, with 5 Red Purple, 10 Purple and 5 Purple as the shawl weft colors, and 10 Red and 5 Red Purple as the runner weft colors.
+We settled on 10 Red and 5 Red Purple as our main warp colors, with 5 Red Purple, 10 Purple and 5 Purple as the shawl weft colors.
+10 Red and 5 Red Purple would work well as the runner weft colors.

 The final decision was to select the spice color to give our warp an extra zing.